OWASP/www-chapter-mombasa/salim.md

 - layout: col-sidebar
-- title: OWASP Mombasa
+- title: "OWASP Mombasa"
 - tags: example-tag
-- region: Mombasa, Kenya
+- region: "Mombasa, Kenya"

 {salim.md}

-## Welcome OWASP MOMBASA
+## Welcome
 Welcome to the Mombasa chapter homepage.
 We are looking for dedicated group of application security professionals and IT enthusiasts, we'd love to have you join us.

 ## Participation